The importance of animal welfare to the leather industry

 About this essay

-This essay comes from academic papers written by Dr Temple Grandin, a professor of animal sciences at Colorado State University in the US.
-As well as being an authoritative speaker and writer on the subject of how meat companies should treat cattle, Dr Grandin developed a now widely used scoring system that tells big corporations how well their animal slaughter operations are working.
+Executive summaryAnimal welfare strategies have long been at the forefront As well as being an authoritative speaker and writer on the subject of how meat companies should treat cattle, Dr Temple Grandin developed a now widely used scoring system that tells big corporations how well their animal slaughter operations are working.
 She has said many times that she believes her own situation as a person with autism has helped her understand much better the way animals experience the conditions that people impose on them.

 Her belief is that farmers, meat companies, retail groups and consumers have the right to raise, own, sell and buy cattle, and the meat and by-products that derive from the animal’s slaughter.
 However, she is adamant that this brings with it responsibilities to care for the animals and treat them well up to the point of slaughter.

 In recent years, tanners, the principal users of the main by-product from cattle slaughter, have also begun to address questions about animal welfare, prompted mainly by their consumer-facing customers.
 Most consumers are still inclined to accept the use of materials or products of animal origin, but, increasingly, they require reassurance that the animals were well looked after while alive.